sebastian-bechtold/karlheinz/README.md

 # What's new?

+## 2019-05-14

+A large part of Karlheinz was heavily redesigned in order to make the code shorter and simpler.
+This also brought some changes in the program's behaviour.
+This manual has been updated accordingly.
+Also, a first set of unit tests were added.

-## 2019-06-10
+## 2019-05-11
-By default, Karlheinz does no longer overwrite existing data stores and styles.
-To force overwriting of existing data stores, add the command line flag '-od'.
-To force overwriting of existing styles, add the command line flag '-os'.
+By default, Karlheinz does no longer overwrite existing resources on a GeoServer instance.
+See section "Overwriting and deleting of existing resources" for more information.

 ## 2019-05-10
 Karlheinz now supports the creation of layers from existing multi-layer data stores like PostgreSQL/PostGIS connections or GeoPackage SQLite files.

 # How does it work?

+## Workspaces

 When started, Karlheinz scans a user-specified directory on your computer for subfolders and files within these subfolders.
 For each subfolder, it creates a workspace with the same name on your GeoServer instance.

-Each file within a subfolder is automatically uploaded to your GeoServer, and, depending on its type, either configured as a data source and published as a layer, or registered as a style.
-The specific action depends on the file's type, determined by the file name ending:
+## Data stores

+Karlheinz iterates over all files and folders within a workspace folder and performs different operations with each item, depending on its type.

-- A ".shp.zip" file is expected to be a zip archive that contains an ESRI Shapefile dataset (i.e. with .shp, .dbf and other required files present).
-Its content will be set up as a data source and layer in GeoServer.
+- A ".zip" file is expected to be a zip archive that contains an ESRI Shapefile dataset (i.e. with .shp, .dbf and other required files present).
+It will be uploaded and its content will be set up as a data source and feature type (layer) in GeoServer.

 - A ".gpkg" file is expected to contain a GeoPackage SQLite geodatabase.
 Its content will be set up as a data source and layer in GeoServer.
+Note that for GeoPackage files that contain multiple feature types, GeoServer will set up only one of them as a GeoServer layer automatically.
+This is a bug/limitation in GeoServer.
+As a workaround, you can provide an XML feature type description file for each other layer in the file.

+## Feature types

+Feature types (or layers) are references to individual data sets (layers/tables/etc.) in a data store that supports multiple layers, like GeoPackage or PostGIS.

+An ".xml" file in a workspace folder is expected to be an XML document that contains a GeoServer feature type XML description.

+## Styles

+If a workspace directory contains a subfolder named "styles", Karlheinz will upload the contained files to GeoServer and register them as workspace-level styles.

-- A ".sld" file is expected to be a Styled Layer Descriptor (SLD) XML document.
-The SLD document will be installed as a style in your GeoServer instance.
+- A ".sld" file in the "styles" subfolder is expected to be a Styled Layer Descriptor (SLD) XML document.

-- A ".sld.zip" file is expected to be a zip archive that contains a Style Layer Descriptor (SLD) XML document.
-The SLD document will be installed as a style in your GeoServer instance.
+- A ".zip" file in the "styles" subfolder is expected to be a zip archive that contains a Style Layer Descriptor (SLD) XML document.

+### Automatic style assignment

+Karlheinz can automatically assign an uploaded workspace-level SLD style as the default style of an existing layer in the same workspace if the following conditions are fulfilled:

+- The layer's name equals the style file's base name (file name without extension).
+For example, the style document "water.sld" would be assigned as the default style of the layer "water".
+The same applies to an uploaded style file named "water.zip".

+- The layer's data source resides in the same workspace as the style.
+For global styles, no auto-assignment is performed.

+## A general comment about file types

 File types are currently determined by the file ending (sequence of characters after the last occurence of '.' in the file name).

 ## Overwriting and deleting of existing resources
 By default, Karlheinz does not overwrite existing data stores and styles.

-To force overwriting of existing data stores, add the command line flag '-od'.
-To force overwriting of existing styles, add the command line flag '-os'.
+- To force overwriting of existing data stores, add the command line flag '-od'.

+- To force overwriting of existing feature types, add the command line flag '-of'.

+- To force overwriting of existing styles, add the command line flag '-os'.

 Karlheinz will not delete a workspace, data set or layer from the GeoServer instance if you delete the corresponding file from your upload dir.
 Such a "delete mode" might be added as optional behavior in a future version.

-## GeoServer behaviour on data source updates

-When a data source file is updated (i.e. re-uploaded and overwriting an existing data source file), the respective layer is not re-created from scratch.
-Existing layer configuration settings are kept.

-## Auto-assignment of layer styles

-Karlheinz can automatically assign an uploaded SLD style as the default style of an existing layer if the following conditions are fulfilled:

-- The layer's name equals the style file's base name (file name without extension).
-For example, the style document "water.sld" would be assigned as the default style of the layer "water".
-The same applies to an uploaded style file named "water.sld.zip".

-- The layer's data source resides in the same working space as the style.
-For global styles, no auto-assignment is performed.

 # Usage